lboyd93/rshell/README.md

 ex ls >> ls.txt, ls > ls.txt

 * When using piping, you cannot put more than 2 pipes together.
 When you have more than 2 pipes, the rest of the arguments are just ignored.

+###cd and Signals

+* Does not work when there are a lot of spaces in between cd and the Path.

+* ex. 'cd PATH' or 'cd               ~' or 'cd          ~'

+* Does not work with CTRL-Z

 ##ls##